poyopaya/kickstart/README.md

 Kickstart
 =========

-Kickstart is a modern front-end framework for clean HTML and fast performance.
+Kickstart is a modern front-end CSS library for clean HTML and fast performance.

 [getkickstart.com](http://getkickstart.com)